IcelabsInc/IcelabsInc/README.md

 ## 💼 Join Our Team

 We're always on the lookout for talented individuals who are passionate about technology.
-If you're interested in joining our dynamic team, check out our [Careers Page](https://icelabs.ai/careers).
+If you're interested in joining our dynamic team, feel free to reachout.

 ---